piyuranjan/DicksonLabScripts/README.md

 - Copy the script in an empty work directory (preferably in a separate location than the 16S fastq) on the scratch filesystem on the Great Lakes cluster.
 - Execute with sbatch as: `sbatch --export=ALL,FQDIR="<path/to/fastq/>" -J <jobName> mothurGreatLakes.sh`

+[`mothurGreatLakes_ghuff.sh`](./mothurGreatLakes_ghuff.sh) is the Huffnagle lab version of the same script.
+Directions to use are going to be the same over on the [Wiki page](https://github.com/piyuranjan/DicksonLabScripts/wiki/mothurGreatLakes.sh) except for modification of the filename.

 ---

 ### [`summarizeFastq.pl`](./summarizeFastq.pl)